What’s the worst thing about car shopping?

-The Fourth Tactic: The F&I Pressure Cooker
+4. The F&I Pressure Cooker

-Remember how we likened the negotiation process to a prize fight?
+Remember how we likened the negotiation process to a prizefight?
 Well, once you agree on a price for your car, you’re entering the last round of the fight.
 Your resolve is weakened.
 You’re tired.
 The coffee they offered you is stale and flavorless.
 Your wife and kid are ready to leave.

 And then the salesperson says those foreboding words: “Okay, I’m going to send you back to F&I so you can finish up the paperwork.”

 This is the dealership’s final chance to break your will.
-They know you’re tired and beaten up and they’re going to try and use that to their advantage by pushing extended warranties, add-ons and in-house financing, all of which make them money and don’t really benefit you.
+They know you’re tired and beaten up and they’re going to try and use that to their advantage by pushing extended warranties, add-ons, and in-house financing, all of which make them money and don’t really benefit you.